 The Demoness Putana

-To kill Lord Krishna, Kansa engaged a demoness named Putana who had been a his nanny.
-After specially treating the demoness Putana so that her nipples were poisoned Kansa disguised her as a nymph and sent her to Gokul to try to breast-feed Lord Krishna and kill him.
-But the avatar of Vishnu, Lord Krishna even as child saw through the rouse and instead poisoned her by biting her nipple the demoness fainted and died as soon Krishna 's lips touched her breast.
+To kill Lord Krishna, Kansa engaged a demoness named Putana who had been his nanny.
+Demoness Putana’s nipples were poisoned, Kansa disguised her as a nymph and sent her to Gokul to try to breast-feed Lord Krishna and kill him.
+But the avatar of Vishnu, Lord Krishna even as a child saw through the rouse and instead poisoned her by biting her nipple the demoness fainted and died as soon Krishna 's lips touched her breast.
 Kansa's plot to eliminate Krishna was foiled.
 But as a result of sucking the poisoned milk, Krishna 's originally fair skin colour turned dark.

-Lord Krishna was born at the midnight, hence the celebrations also start in the midnight.
+Lord Krishna was born at midnight, hence the celebrations also start at midnight.
 The tale of Lord Krishna's birth is recited and the idol of Krishna as a child is worshiped.
-The following day is celebrated as "Dahikala" (A dish made of yoghurt).
-As Lord Krishna was fond of stealing butter from clay pots strung high in his childhood, a clay pot full of yoghurt is hung at a sufficient height and the young boys form a human pyramid to reach the clay pot and try to break it to the chorus of "Govinda Govinda".
+The following day is celebrated as "Dahikala" (A dish made of yogurt).
+As Lord Krishna was fond of stealing butter from clay pots strung high in his childhood, a clay pot full of yogurt is hung at a sufficient height and the young boys form a human pyramid to reach the clay pot and try to break it to the chorus of "Govinda Govinda".

 Krishna Janmashtami is observed on the eighth tithi of the Krishna Paksha (waning moon) during the month of Shravana in the nakshatra of Rohini.
 The Hindu calendar is lunar and the tithi and might join together for only a few hours.
 When this happens Krishna Ashtami is sometimes celebrated on successive days depending on their local or family traditions.